CoopTRUE/audio-switcher/README.md

-# Audio Switcher
+# Audio Toggler

-Switches audio from speakers to headphones and vice versa.
+Toggles the default audio output from speakers to headphones and vice versa.
+Different outputs are customizable inside the python file
 > Note: This script is only tested on Windows 11.
 It also downloads the [NirCmd](https://www.nirsoft.net/utils/nircmd.html) utility to switch audio devices.

 ## Installation